top of page

 Allison Gaul

+Allison has spoken widely on the topic of responsible AI, data and IP strategy, and secondarily but intentionally, advancing women and minorities in technology, with engagements across academia, government, industry, and policy forums.
+At the core all her work is a passion for helping organizations realize the positive potential of emerging technologies, responsibly.
 Before joining the BCG X, Allison practiced as a patent attorney at both large and small law firms.
-She also worked as a Patent Examiner at the USPTO, and has substantial experience in the field of Networking and Information Security.
-Allison has a BS in Applied Mathematics with minors in Computer Science, Computational Physics, and Astronomy.
+She also worked as a Patent Examiner at the USPTO, and is a registered patent attorney.
+She holds a BS in Applied Mathematics with minors in Computer Science, Computational Physics, and Astronomy.
 In addition to a law degree from Temple, she holds a master's degree in Business Analytics from Harvard University.
 In 2022, she was named Ms. District of Columbia.

 simon.jpg